Geeklog-Plugins/recaptcha/README.md

+# NOTE: the reCAPTCHA plugin is bundled with Geeklog 2.2.0 or newer, so this repository is now archived just for information.

-# Install/Uninstall/Upgrade instruction for the Geeklog reCAPTCHA plugin
+## Install/Uninstall/Upgrade instruction for the Geeklog reCAPTCHA plugin

 * Repository: https://github.com/mystralkk/recaptcha
 * Version: 1.2.0